Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Flipping method in comparability graphs

 This may seem counter-intuitive in an enumeration context, as a greedy reduction typically does not explore all options.
 However, we will argue later (see~Claim~\ref{claim:child}) that $D'$ is already irredundant in all relevant cases, so $D=D'$ and the greedy reduction does not affect the pool of children.

-Let $\D$ be the set of all generated sets; we prove in the following four claims that $\D$ has the desired properties.
+Let $\D$ be the multiset of all generated sets; we prove in the following four claims that $\D$ is in fact a set (no repetitions are produced) and that it has the desired properties.
 Namely, the correctness of $\algoa'$ follows from Claims~\ref{claim:distinct} and~\ref{claim:child}.
 We conclude the proof with the complexity analysis of $\algoa'$.

-\begin{claim} All elements of $\D$ are minimal dominating sets of $G$.
-Furthermore, there is no repetitions in $\D$, and $|\D|=|\D(R,B)|$. \end{claim}
+\begin{claim} All outputs produced by the above procedure are distinct.
+Moreover the elements of the set $\D$ are minimal dominating sets of $G$ and $|\D|=|\D(R,B)|$. \end{claim}

-\begin{proof} There is a natural bijection between minimal red dominating sets $\D(R,B)$ and outputs $\D$ (taken with multiplicity).
-We only need to argue two things: that every output is a minimal dominating set, and that there is no repetitions.
+\begin{proof} As there is a natural bijection between minimal red dominating sets $\D(R,B)$ and distinct outputs of $\D$, we only need to argue two things: that every output is a minimal dominating set, and that there is no repetitions.